adnan1306/adnan1306.github.io/_pages/about.md

 </p>

 * I am an incoming MASc student at [University of Waterloo](https://www.uwaterloo.ca/). [[Curriculum Vitae](http://adnan1306.github.io/files/Mohammed_Adnan_CV.pdf)].
-* My research interests lie in the general area of machine learning, particularly in deep learning, reinforcement learning and probabilistic graphical models, as well as their applications in sequential decision making, generative modeling, natural language processing and multi-agent systems.
+* My research interests lie in Statistical Machine Learning, Probablistic Deep Learning and its application in Vision.
+My research is supported by [Vector Institute, Canada] (https://vectorinstitute.ai/).
 * I received my Bachelor’s Degree in Electronics & Electrical Engineering from [Indian Institute of Technology Guwahati](https://www.iitg.ac.in).

 # Recent News
 * April 26, 2019.
 I have been awarded Vector Scholarship in AI by the [Vector Institute, Canada](https://vectorinstitute.ai/).
 * December 2018.
-I will be joining University of Waterloo for graduate studies starting Fall 2019.
+I will be joining University of Waterloo for graduate studies in Fall 2019.
 * October 2017.
 I was awarded Shastri Indo Canadian Research Fellowship 2018.